 For full semester duration courses (e.g., 4 months long), students will receive an email invitation to complete their course feedback form(s) about two weeks before the end of classes.
 For compressed or short duration courses, students will receive an email invitation one week before classes end.
-Because student feedback is important to us, two email reminders will be sent during the evaluation period to students who have not completed all their course feedback forms.
+Because student feedback is important to us, email reminders will be sent during the feedback period to students who have not completed all their course feedback forms.

 On average, it takes students approximately 3-5 minutes to complete a course feedback form.

 Not all courses are included in the course feedback system.
 For example, some instructional formats and courses with very small enrolments (e.g., directed studies) are excluded from evaluation.
 Your instructor can confirm if you should receive a course feedback form for your course.
 If they confirm that the course is included in the course feedback system, but you have not received an invitation to complete it, then send a request for technical assistance via email to firstname.lastname@example.org.
 Please identify your course name and section number in the subject line of the email.